electrikmilk/liquid-css/ReadMe.md

 <img width="484" height="195" alt="Screenshot 2025-08-05 at 17 00 41" src="https://github.com/user-attachments/assets/1682276a-34e2-4112-857a-d59a85c27a52" />

-Bubble is an opaque, iridescent, distorted backdrop filter, meant to be a fun effect on a material.
+Bubble is an opaque, saturated, iridescent, distorted backdrop filter, meant to be a fun effect on a material.

 ### `.water`

 <img width="447" height="227" alt="Screenshot 2025-08-05 at 17 01 02" src="https://github.com/user-attachments/assets/fd476c47-4104-4c8e-8dde-84e189e570f1" />

-Water is an animated, opaque, bluish, distorted backdrop filter, meant to be a fun effect on a material.
+Water is an animated, saturated, opaque, bluish, distorted backdrop filter, meant to be a fun effect on a material.

 ---